-- 5. The notifications referred to in paragraphs 1, 2 and 4 shall contain the following information: - (a) number of applicants that are subject to the border procedure in the Member State concerned at the time of the notification; - (b) the exceptional measure(s), referred to in Article 41bc, that the Member State concerned intends to apply or to continue applying; - (c) a substantiated reasoning in support, describing how resorting to the exceptional measures concerned could help in addressing the situation, and where applicable, other measures that the Member State concerned has adopted or envisages adopting at national level to alleviate the situation, including those referred to in Article 6a of the AMMR. - 6.
-Member States may notify the Commission in accordance with paragraphs 1, 2 or 4 as part of the notification referred to in Article 44 and 45 [of the AMMR], where applicable. - 7.
-Where a Member State notifies the Commission in accordance with paragraphs 1, 2 or 4, the Member State concerned shall inform other Member States accordingly. - 8.
-A Member State applying one or more of the exceptional measures set out in Article 41be shall inform the Commission on a monthly basis about the number of applicants that are subject to the border procedure in that Member State at that time.
+- 1. The notification referred to in Article 41bc shall contain the following information: - (a) number of applicants that are subject to the border procedure in the Member State concerned at the time of the notification; - (b) the measure, referred to in Article 41bc, that the Member State concerned intends to apply or to continue applying;

+- (c) a substantiated reasoning in support, describing how resorting to the measure concerned could help in addressing the situation, and where applicable, other measures that the Member State concerned has adopted or envisages adopting at national level to alleviate the situation, including those referred to in Article 6a of the AMMR. - 2.
+Member States may notify the Commission in accordance with Article 41bc as part of the notification referred to in Article 44c and 44d [of the AMMR], where applicable. - 3.
+Where a Member State notifies the Commission in accordance with Articles 41bc, the Member State concerned shall inform other Member States accordingly. - 4.
+A Member State applying the measure set out in Articles 41bc shall inform the Commission on a monthly basis about the following elements: - the number of applicants that are subject to the border procedure in that Member State at that time, - the inflow-outflow evolution of the number of persons that are subject to border procedures for each week that month, - the number of staff responsible for examining applications in the border procedure, - the average duration of the examination during the administrative stage of the procedure, and - the average duration of the examination by a court or tribunal of a request to be allowed to remain pending the appeal.